mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/authenticate-alice-and-bob/java.md

 image: public/screenshots/tutorials/client-sdk/android-shared/launch-app.png
 ```

-You should see login screen with two buttons `Login Bob` and `Login Alice`.
+You should see the login screen with the two buttons `Login Bob` and `Login Alice`.
 After clicking one of them user will login and empty chat screen will open.